How to easily write a contract of employment (with a free template)

 - Gross misconduct, including sexual harassment and physical/verbal abuse.

-If a member of staff does try to claim for unfair dismissal, it’s important that you have all of your legal expenses in place.
+If a member of staff does try to claim unfair dismissal, it’s important that you have all of your legal expenses in place.
 You can read about how you can protect your business against legal costs in the UK with our guide to legal expense insurance.

 Writing a contract of employment